 Lateral inhibition predicts the opposite effect, so the mechanism must be quite different.
-See Corney & Lotto (2007) for a promising new explanation approach.
-White (1979, 1981) described these luminance effects, called White's illusion or Munker-White illusion.
-When the horizontal stripes differ in color (not black/white as here), strong color shifts result, the Munker illusion.
+See Corney & Lotto (2007) for a promising new explanatory approach.
+White (1979, 1981) described these luminance effects, called White’s illusion or Munker-White illusion.
+When the horizontal stripes differ in color (not black/white as here), strong color shifts result, the Munker illusion or Color Assimilation.

 Anderson BL (1997) A theory of illusory lightness and transparency in monocular and binocular images: the role of contour junctions.
 Perception 26:419–453